Technology Tales

 12th October 2009

-It now seems that we have a new version of Photoshop Elements from Adobe for every year unless you’re a Mac user.
+It now seems that we have a new version of Photoshop Elements from Adobe for every year, unless you're a Mac user.
 Version 7 convinced me to splash out and that gained me Camera Raw recognition of my Pentax K10D along with subtly enhanced image processing power that I have been putting to good use to get more pleasing results than I ever got before.
 What can be achieved by using levels, curves and the shadow/highlight adjustment tool for exposure correction has amazed me recently.
 Quick selection functionality has allowed me to treat skies differently from everything else in landscape photos, a flexible graduated filter if you like.
-It seems to work on Windows 7 along with Vista and XP so I plan to stick with it for a while yet.
-As you may have gathered from this, it would take some convincing to make me upgrade and, for me, version 8 doesn’t reach that mark.
-All in all, it seems that it is a way of giving Mac users a new release with added goodness after having to stay with 6 for so long; yes, there are new features like autotagging in the image organiser but they just don’t grab me.
-Given that they already have Aperture from Apple and Windows users seem to get more releases, it’s a wonder that any Mac user would toy with Elements anyway.
-Maybe, that’s Adobe’s suspicion too.
+It seems to work on Windows 7 along with Vista and XP, so I plan to stick with it for a while yet.
+As you may have gathered from this, it would take some convincing to make me upgrade and, for me, version 8 doesn't reach that mark.
+All in all, it appears that it is a way of giving Mac users a new release with added goodness after having to stay with 6 for so long; yes, there are new features like automatic tagging in the image organiser, but they just don't grab me.
+Given that they already have Aperture from Apple and Windows users seem to get more releases, it's a wonder that any Mac user would toy with Elements anyway.
+Maybe, that's Adobe's suspicion, too.

 What?
 No DNG?